MarcinMM/Dungeon-Dweller/README.markdown

 *Tech/AI*

-* Advanced NPC design.
-Communication (combat msgs about what creatures are doing, maybe random barks like Dredmor), more special abilities.
 * NPC interaction (i.e. being able to recruit creatures or give them tasks such as "guard" or "follow").
 * Item balance.
 Still finding silver stuff on lvl 1.
 * Item modifiers to go with item balance.